-As all of you must have thought that the height of the Everest is 29,029 feet and 8,848 meters but it’s not confirmed.
-As the Everest was first surveyed in 1856 its height was measured 29,002 feet above sea level.
-Then a century later the Everest was resurveyed for its height, and the height was closer to 29,029 feet.
+As all of you must have thought that the height of Everest is 29,029 feet and 8,848 meters but it’s not confirmed.
+As Everest was first surveyed in 1856 its height was measured at 29,002 feet above sea level.
+Then a century later Everest was resurveyed for its height, and the height was closer to 29,029 feet.
 Later, the height of Everest was questioned in 1999 and was resurveyed with GPS reading and the height was 29,035 feet above sea level.
-Along with this issue, later the height was decided to 29,029 feet above sea level but there is still planning to measure the height of Everest with modern technologies and make the final call for actual height of Everest.
+Along with this issue, later the height was decided to be 29,029 feet above sea level but there is still planning to measure the height of Everest with modern technologies and make the final call for the actual height of Everest.

-Yes, but there’s not yet official SKI resorts or anything like that.
-But to SKI the highest Mountains in the world you must require the skill of world-class skier and mountaineer.
-There are people who have SKIED the mountain in various occasions.
+Yes, but there are not yet official SKI resorts or anything like that.
+But to SKI the highest Mountains in the world you must require the skill of a world-class skier and mountaineer.
+There are people who have SKIED the mountain on various occasions.
 There is a famous decent back in 1970 by Yuichiro Miura’s.
 It’s also chronicled in the documentary “The Man Who Skied Down Everest” which later won Academy Award.
 This man though didn’t SKI the full length of the mountain.
 There was another world-class Skier Davorin Karnicar who achieved the impressive feat.
 He Skied for five hours, going down about 12000 feet on his way back to Everest Base Camp on the south side.

 You must have never known the fast ascend.
 So, we are here to break it down for you.
 Normally you require 3-4 days of climbing for reaching the high camps before you ascend to the top itself.
-But a man named Pemba Dorje Sherpa ascended to Top of Everest in an astounding 8 Hours, 10 minutes.
-During this time, he was able to gain 11,325 feet and was able to set the world record for the fastest to ascend to the top of the Mt.
+But a man named Pemba Dorje Sherpa ascended to the Top of Everest in an astounding 8 hours, 10 minutes.
+During this time, he was able to gain 11,325 feet and was able to set the world record for the fastest to ascend to the top of Mt.
 Everest.
-The official world record was recorded on May 24, 2002, since then no one has ever been able to break that record.
-You must need superhuman strength, and much more of determination to break that record and set your own.
+The official world record was recorded on May 24, 2002, and since then no one has ever been able to break that record.
+You must need superhuman strength, and much more determination to break that record and set your own.

-No doubt about it, climbing Everest can be a hazardous Endeavor and alert is constantly required.
+No doubt about it, climbing Everest can be a hazardous Endeavor, and alert is constantly required.
 In any case, if you somehow managed to trust a portion of the reports in the prevailing media each spring, you'd feel that it is a waste of time to try and attempt.
 To make it clearer to you, during the spring 2013 climbing season more than 600 individuals successfully summited and nine individuals lost their lives in the Endeavor.
 Each death on the mountain is a sad one obviously, yet those numbers show that 1.5% of the individuals who attempt to summit Everest may die.
-This death rate is nothing compared to K2, which has a death rate that is nearer to 25% and Annapurna, where a stunning 38% of climbers die while trying to summit.
-Those two peaks are a lot difficult to the summit while comparing with those two Everest is the easier one.
+This death rate is nothing compared to K2, which has a death rate that is nearer to 25%, and Annapurna, where a stunning 38% of climbers die while trying to summit.
+Those two peaks are a lot difficult to summit while compared with those two Everest is the easier one.